shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models-pre-implementation-and-troubleshooting-guide.md

 ---
-Title : Custom Models Pre-Implementation and Troubleshooting Guide Description : This page describes best practices to prepare for custom model implementation as well as a guide to some common issues that can arise from using custom models. ms.custom : data-science
+title : Custom Models Pre-Implementation and Troubleshooting Guide description : This page describes best practices to prepare for custom model implementation as well as a guide to some common issues that can arise from using custom models. ms.custom : data-science
 ---

-# Custom Models Pre-Implementation and Troubleshooting Guide
+# Custom models Pre-Implementation and troubleshooting guide

 This page describes best practices to prepare for custom model implementation as well as a guide to some common issues that can arise from using custom models.

-## Pre-Implementation Best Practices
+## Pre-Implementation best practices

-**The Purpose of Custom Models**
+**The purpose of custom models**

 Custom Models are designed for determining how to price impressions, not how to target them.
-For targeting impressions, you should continue to use the <a href="invest/buy-side-targeting.md" class="xref" target="_blank">Targeting</a> section of the line item set up in  or the <a href="xandr-api/profile-service.md" class="xref" target="_blank">Profile Service</a> for targeting via the API.
+For targeting impressions, you should continue to use the [Targeting](../invest/buy-side-targeting.md) section of the line item set up in  or the [Profile Service](../digital-platform-api/profile-service.md) for targeting via the API.
 However, the targeting on the line item needs to match the features in the custom model​.
 A discrepancy between the two can result in limited delivery on a line.

 **Syntax and Permissions Guidance**